desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 ## Handling change events from attached objects {#change-attach}

 With an architecture that's based on _composition_, parent objects are often interested in changes to attached objects — for example, to keep their own internal state up to date.
-Therefore, the {@link ManagedObject} class provides an easy way to handle change events from attached objects

-You can simply provide a callback (or an {@link Observer} instance, see below) to the {@link ManagedObject.attach()} or {@link ManagedObject.autoAttach()} methods to listen for change events.
+You can simply provide a callback (or an {@link Observer} instance, see below) to the {@link ManagedObject.attach attach()} or {@link ManagedObject.autoAttach autoAttach()} methods to listen for change events.
 When a change event is emitted by an attached object, the parent object calls the callback automatically.

 {@import :attach-callback}

 ## Handling change events from services {#service-events}

-Shared functionality and data is commonly encapsulated in a {@link Service}.
-Services are attached to the {@link GlobalContext.services app.services} object, and can be accessed through its {@link ServiceContext.get get()} method using the service ID (e.g. `Auth` or `Settings`).
+Shared functionality and data is commonly encapsulated in a **service**, accessible by name (e.g. `Auth` or `Settings`) using the {@link ServiceContext service context}.

-- {@link Service}

 Refer to the documentation for {@link services} to learn more.

-One of the most powerful features of services is that they can be _observed_ by activities and other services.
-A callback function (or an {@link Observer} instance, see below) can be used to listen for change events that are emitted by a service with a particular ID, along with service registration, replacement, and unlinking.
+Services can be _observed_ by activities and other services.
+A callback function (or an {@link Observer} instance, see below) can be used to listen for change events that are emitted by a service, along with service registration, replacement, and unlinking, when provided to the `observeService()` method.

 - {@link Activity.observeService}